JSExplore/nodejs-questions-answers/README.md

 # NodeJS Questions & Answers

-Some common node.js questions and answers.
+Some common node.js questions and answers which will help you to test some basic knowledge of node.js.

 ###### 1. Which one is the node global object?